gamemanual0/gm0/source/docs/getting-started-in-ftc/rookie-building.rst

 Pushbot → Mecanum, 6WD, Other Recommended Drivetrains
 =====================================================
-The pushbot drivetrain,
+.. important:: The pushbot drivetrain,
     commonly built by first-year teams using the FIRST-provided guides, should not be used as a competitive drivetrain.
 We do recommend teams who have purchased the Tetrix kit to build it for educational purposes only - that is, to get familiarized with the parts and basic building principles using